 Cholestatic liver diseases, caused by impairment in bile formation or disruption of bile flow in the liver, are the leading indications for paediatric liver transplant, and result in significant morbidity and mortality.1-3 Rare, chronic, cholestatic diseases that present in childhood include Alagille syndrome (ALGS), progressive familial intrahepatic cholestasis (PFIC), and biliary atresia (BA).
-The differential diagnosis of these diseases is broad, with clinical manifestation varying according to aetiology; however, early biochemical evidence of cholestasis includes elevations of liver transaminases, and total and direct bilirubin.4 nutritional status, correct vitamin deficiencies, and manage the complications of advanced liver disease such as ascites and variceal bleeding.^{3,5} Pruritus is one of the most bothersome symptoms of cholestatic liver disease in children and, until recently, no approved pharmacological treatments were available, with off-label agents such as ursodeoxycholic acid, bile acid sequestrants, and rifampicin being the mainstay of treatment.5 However, many children do not respond to these approaches, and invariably require surgical alternatives and liver transplant.
-The recent approval of ileal bile acid transporter (IBAT) inhibitors have provided a much-needed option for pruritus relief for children with ALGS and PFIC.^{6,7} This article summarises a poster at the American Association for the Study of Liver Diseases (AASLD) and a symposium at the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN), which increase understanding of these rare diseases and discuss new pharmacological approaches to treat them.
+The differential diagnosis of these diseases is broad, with clinical manifestation varying according to aetiology; however, early biochemical evidence of cholestasis includes elevations of liver transaminases, and total and direct bilirubin.

+Management of BA requires early diagnosis and surgical intervention, while for patients with ALGS and PFIC, the treatment goals are to relieve the leading symptom, cholestatic pruritus, and to also improve nutritional status, correct vitamin deficiencies, and manage the complications of advanced liver disease such as ascites and variceal bleeding.
+Pruritus is one of the most bothersome symptoms of cholestatic liver disease in children and, until recently, no approved pharmacological treatments were available, with off-label agents such as ursodeoxycholic acid, bile acid sequestrants, and rifampicin being the mainstay of treatment.
+However, many children do not respond to these approaches, and invariably require surgical alternatives and liver transplant.
+The recent approval of ileal bile acid transporter (IBAT) inhibitors have provided a much-needed option for pruritus relief for children with ALGS and PFIC.
+This article summarises a poster at the American Association for the Study of Liver Diseases (AASLD) and a symposium at the North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN), which increase understanding of these rare diseases and discuss new pharmacological approaches to treat them.